NCAR/tiegcm/doc/userguide/diags.rst

 Following is a table of diagnostic fields that can be saved on secondary histories by including the short names in the :ref:`SECFLDS <SECFLDS>` namelist input parameter.
 Click on the short name to obtain detailed information about the calculation and saving of a diagnostic field.

-A :download:`text version of the table <_static/diags.table>`, is also available, and is printed to stdout by a model run.
+A :download:`text version of the table <_static/diags.table>` is also available, and is printed to stdout by a model run (the ordering of the fields in the text table may be different than in the below table).

 .. _diag_fields: